 - In a food processor, whisk together (or pulse a couple times) flour, sugar, baking powder and salt.
 Add the cubed butter to the dry ingredients and pulse until a crumbly mixture appears, about 30-60 seconds.
 The mixture should resemble dry, coarse sand.
 Transfer mixture to a large bowl and stir in cranberries and orange zest.

-- In a separate bowl, whisk together heavy cream and Simply Orange juice.
-Slowly pour the cream mixture in to the flour mixture.
-Use a wooden spoon or spatula to stir until combined.
-If mixture is dry, add another tablespoon or two of heavy cream.
-Dough should be firm and slightly sticky.
-Avoid overworking it with your hands so it remains cold.
+- In a separate bowl, whisk together 3/4 cup heavy cream and 1 Tablespoon fresh orange juice.
+Slowly pour the cream mixture into the flour mixture.
+Use a wooden spoon or spatula to stir until large clumps form.
+If mixture is not forming large clumps, add another tablespoon or two of heavy cream.
+Dough should be firm with some flour spots.

 - Put some flour on your work surface and place dough on top.
 Add some flour onto the top of the dough, and then pat it out into a disk about 8-9 inches in diameter and 1-inch thick.
 Use a 3-inch round cookie cutter to cut circular scones.
 Reform the dough scraps and cut again until you have 10 scones.

 - Place scones on baking sheet about 2 inches apart.
-As an option, you can brush the scones with a tablespoon of heavy cream and sprinkle with granulated sugar.
-Bake for 18-20 minutes.
+As an option, you can lightly brush the scones with heavy cream and sprinkle with granulated sugar.
+Bake for 18 to 20 minutes.
 When scones are golden, remove from oven and let cool.

 - Prepare the glaze as the scones cool.
-Whisk together the confectioner's sugar and 1 tablespoon Simply Orange juice.
+Whisk together the confectioner's sugar and 1 tablespoon orange juice.
+If a thinner consistency is desired, add more juice.
 Drizzle orange glaze over the scones and serve.